Update cookies preferences

 FINAL THOUGHTS

-I am finalizing this article through an agreement with Ms. Pali's statement: As we live in a period when digital developments are widely influencing the design process, treating the effects that cause the gap between physical and digital mediums will help in reaching the goals of this paper, in order to finalize it with a new, effective and practical design method for the architects of the digitalized age."
+I am finalizing this blog through an agreement with Ms. Pali's statement: As we live in a period when digital developments are widely influencing the design process, treating the effects that cause the gap between physical and digital mediums will help in reaching the goals of this paper, in order to finalize it with a new, effective and practical design method for the architects of the digitalized age."

 As we have been discussing so much about digital design and architecture, I should say that nowadays, AI technology is becoming so popular and widely used in the design industry.
 It is so phenomenal, and its rapid growth far exceeds all the recorded advancements in the world of digital technology.
 It is so imminent that even non-professionals can create something that appears professional to many, not only in architecture and interior design, but in almost every field: from song composition and music arrangement to creating artworks, graphic design, and creative writing, among many others.
 Now, we couldn’t hide the fact that it seems so threatening for designers like us, huh?
 What do you think?
 Let’s talk more about it on the last episode of this series.
 Thanks for following.